Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 The Duke of Bedford led an English army to surround the French town of Orléans and to begin the siege.
 Orléans was chosen because it was the most important city still under the control of Charles VII.
 The city was well prepared for the siege and even though the there were a small number of French soldiers in the city the defences held.
 Thomas Montacute, earl of Salisbury, was killed when he was hit by debris of an exploding cannonball.
 The siege continued into the harsh winter.
 The death of the Thomas Montacute meant that the Earl's title was transferred to Richard Neville who had married his daughter Anne.

+Birth of Richard Neville, the Kingmaker.
 Richard was the son of Richard Neville, 5th earl of Salisbury and Anne, the daughter of Thomas Montacute, 4th earl of Salisbury.

 With Richard, Duke of York running the country, several changes were made, one of which was to make the elder Richard Neville chancellor.
 Richard also made himself the Captain of Calais removing his rival the Earl of Somerset from the post.

-The King had by his side at St. Albans the Dukes of Somerset and Buckingham, Lords Pembroke, Northumberland and Devon and around 2,000 Lancastrian men.
+King Henry VI had by his side at St. Albans the Dukes of Somerset and Buckingham, Lords Pembroke, Northumberland and Devon and around 2,000 Lancastrian men.
 They tried to hold the town against the Yorkists led by Salisbury and Warwick but Warwick was able to enter the town through an unguarded spot and attack the flanks of the Lancastrian barricades.
 Although this battle was small it left the Duke of Somerset dead along with Lord Northumberland and Clifford.
 As a result of this victory power again swung to the Yorkists although support from the Barons was not total.
 Richard, Duke of York, again became Protector of the Realm and the powerful position of Captain of Calais was given to the Earl of Warwick.

 Led by Richard Earl of Salisbury the Yorkists in the north mobilised an army and headed south to meet the Duke of York at Ludlow.
 Salisbury was intercepted by a Lancastrian army led by Lord Audley at Blore Heath in Shropshire.
 The Lancastrians were the first to attack.
 Their first and second cavalry charges were repulsed and when the Lancastrian foot soldiers were also repulsed they turned and fled.
 In the battle Audley was killed and although two of Salisbury's sons were captured they were quickly released.
 The Yorkists had won this battle.